-Representing the urban traditions of our nation at this year’s festival are two of the biggest names in beatboxing today: preeminent master Rahzel and rising star Nicole Paris.
-Their head-turning vocal abilities have redefined the possibilities of the human voice.
+Representing the urban traditions of our nation at this year’s festival are three greats of beatboxing today: preeminent master Rahzel, and the team of rising star Nicole Paris and her father/mentor Ed Cage.
+Their head-turning vocal abilities have redefined the possibilities of human voice.

 First emerging from working-class African American communities in New York City in the late 1970s, beatboxing is a form of vocal percussion considered the “fifth element” of hip hop culture, alongside DJing, MCing, graffiti, and breaking.